amikos-tech/chroma-go/docs/docs/embeddings.md

 > Note: Supported from 0.2.0+

 The default embedding function uses the `all-MiniLM-L6-v2` model running on Onnx Runtime.
+The default EF is configured by default if no EF is provided when creating or getting a collection.

 Note: As the EF relies on C bindings to avoid memory leaks make sure to call the close callback, alternatively if you are passing the EF to a client e.g. when getting or creating a collection you can use the client's close method to